NEWPLAN/AIOS/README.md

 # <p align="center">Decleartion</p>
 ================================

-This responsbility is just used for study, and in fact, i just copy the resource code from [firekylin](https://coding.net/u/liuxiaofeng/p/firekylin/git), any concern about the authority please contract me freely, and i will apologize and delete those code if necessary.</br>
+<\t>This responsbility is just used for study, and in fact, i just copy the resource code from [firekylin](https://coding.net/u/liuxiaofeng/p/firekylin/git), any concern about the authority please contract me freely, and i will apologize and delete those code if necessary.</br>
 <td style="word-break:break-all">From the time i receive my education as an undergraduate student, i make a decision to create a new OS with excellent efficience, and intelligence if possible, four year later, i haven't started it, and now i hope improve the skill and achieve this gold.</td></br>
 This is the basic information about the Firekylin OS and enjoy it.